Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/SimDiasca-model-conventions-english.rst

 Such a feature is provided so that, during a tick, any number of actor creations, deletions and interactions may happen, "instantaneously", and according to any complex pattern.

-For example, B may know that only actor C knows it, in which case B will notify C of its termination immediately, implying that starting from ``{ T, D + 2 }`` C is expected to never interact with B anymore (C will receive and process the message at ``{ T, D + 1 }`` but due to message reordering C might already have sent a message to B at this timestamp - in the general case B should ignore it).
+For example, B may know that only actor C knows it, in which case B will notify C of its termination immediately, implying that starting from ``{T,D+2}`` C is expected to never interact with B anymore (C will receive and process the message at ``{T,D+1}`` but due to message reordering C might already have sent a message to B at this timestamp - in the general case B should ignore it).

 In this context B is to call ``class_Actor:declareTermination/2``, with a termination delay of 2 diascas.
 A larger delay would have to be specified if C had to notify in turn D, and so on...